János Esterházy: Minority rights

 Esterházy was the sole deputy in the Slovak Assembly representing the Hungarian minority.
 His speeches were focused mainly on problems of Hungarian minority rights and Slovak-Hungarian relationships.
 All of his 19 parliament speeches were presented in the Hungarian language, in accordance with the rules of procedure of the Slovak National Assembly.
 His nomination was understood as an accommodating step under the declared principle of reciprocity.
 Slovakia expected that Hungary would proceed the same way for Slovaks.
-He dod accept the nomination on a government list of candidates as an expression of officially sympathies for Slovak emancipation compliant with his strategic goals.
+He did accept the nomination on a government list of candidates as an expression of officially sympathies for Slovak emancipation compliant with his strategic goals.

 Authoritative Slovak regime applied the principle of reciprocity as the only effective tool to prevent persecution of Slovaks in territory occupied by Hungary.
 The principle was included in the new Slovak Constitution and it bound the minority rights of Hungarians in Slovakia to the rights of Slovaks in Hungary.
 Esterházy represented the minority, which played a role of hostages with the risk that the situation would proceed with extreme.
 Also for the sake of the Hungarian community in Slovakia, he had tried to enforce minority rights for Slovaks in Hungary in November 1938, but he had not succeeded.
 The Slovak government had also tried to create offices of state secretaries for the minorities where Esterházy could represent the Hungarian minority, but it was not successful because of the unwillingness of the Hungarian government.
-He personally intervened to ask the Saint Adalbert Association (Spolok svätého Vojtecha, Slovak catholic and cultural association) in Hungary to identify the conditions of the Slovak government to allow the Hungarian cultural association (Szlovenskózi Magyar Kulturegyesulet - SzEMKE).
+He personally intervened to ask the Saint Adalbert Association in Hungary to identify the conditions of the Slovak government to allow the Hungarian cultural association (Szlovenskózi Magyar Kulturegyesulet - SzEMKE).